abrdn Financial Fairness Trust is committed to protecting your personal information

 Right to restrict processing of your personal information

 You can ask that we block or suppress the processing of your personal information for certain reasons.
 This means that we are still permitted to keep your information – but only to ensure we don’t use it in the future for those reasons you have restricted.

 Right to data portability

 You can ask for a copy of your personal information for your own purposes to use across different services.
 In certain circumstances, you may move, copy or transfer the personal information we hold to another company in a safe and secure way.

-You can object to the Trust processing your personal information where: it’s based on our legitimate interests (including profiling); for direct marketing (including profiling); and if we were using it for scientific/historical research and statistics.
+You can object to us processing your personal information where: it is based on our legitimate interests; for direct marketing (including profiling); and if we were using it for scientific/historical research and statistics.

-You have the right to ask the Trust to:
+You have the right to ask us to:

 How to make a complaint

-While we hope that we can resolve any complaints for you, you do have the option to complain to the ICO (whether or not you have exhausted our complaints procedure).
+While we hope that we can resolve any complaints for you, you do have the option complain to your local data protection authority.
+This is available to you whether or not you have exhausted our complaints procedure.

 The Information Commissioner’s Office